 Scratching eczema patches can lead to changes in the skin, including both hypopigmentation and hyperpigmentation.
 Some treatment creams can also cause skin discoloration.

-Eczema is a common skin condition that causes itchy, dry, and irritated lesions.
-Experts are not sure what precisely causes eczema.
-However,
+Eczema is a common skin condition that causes itchy, dry, irritated lesions.
+Experts are not sure what exactly causes eczema.
+However, genetics and environmental factors

-Eczema causes lesions on the skin that are itchy and dry.
-Many people feel the urge to scratch the affected skin, which can worsen the irritation.
+Many people feel the urge to scratch the affected skin, which can worsen the irritation that eczema causes.
 The skin may change color due to scratching, inflammation, and the steroids people can use to treat the condition.

 Read on to learn about the link between eczema and skin discoloration, the treatment options, and more.